btdevdocs/btdevdocs.github.io/README.md

 4. **Masters**: has very deep knowledge about the whole technology stack of the system
 5. **Creates**: designs and creates new technologies that are widely used either by internal or external teams

-## System - A collection of tools, purpose built with standard operating procedures and performance metrics
+### System: *A collection of tools, purpose built with standard operating procedures and performance metrics*

 1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt